 Incinerator size

 Small incinerators (< 1 tonne/hr) may be designed to be operated during the day only, and tend to be used to incinerate batches.
-At start-up, the furnace is heated using support burners and, if required, the burning of domestic hospital waste.
+At start-up, the furnace is heated using support burners and, if required, the burning of domestic clinical waste.
 Daily, after the last waste input, the furnaces are maintained at temperature for a further 2–4 hours using the burners.
 The furnace is then cooled by leading ambient air through it for a number of hours before manual de-ashing is carried out.

 Larger incinerators (> 1 tonne/hr) normally employ continuous operation.
 Conditions are adapted to ensure that there is effective combustion throughout, e.g. by using multi-hearth plant or rotary kilns under appropriate conditions of temperature/ air.